Availability All Editions

 Update Existing Projects

 If projects from your spreadsheet already exist in Meisterplan, they will be updated on import.
-This is possible only if the names of the projects in your spreadsheet exactly match the names in Meisterplan.
+This is possible only if the Project Keys of the projects in your spreadsheet exactly match the Project Keys in Meisterplan.

 Possible Data Loss by Shortening the Project Duration